KNSS-FM

 KNSS-FM (98.7 MHz, "98.7 and 1330") is a commercial radio station licensed to Clearwater, Kansas, and serving the Wichita metropolitan area.
 It simulcasts a news/talk radio format with sister station KNSS (1330 AM).
 It is owned by Audacy with studios and offices on East Douglas Avenue in Wichita.

 KNSS-FM has an effective radiated power of 50,000 watts, and its transmitter is on West 100th Avenue North at North Chicaskia Road in Conway Springs, Kansas.
 KNSS-FM broadcasts in the HD Radio hybrid format.
-Its HD2 subchannel carries the sports radio format heard on co-owned KFH (1240 AM) and its HD3 subchannel airs the national BetMGM Network along with some Infinity Sports Network programming.
+Its HD2 subchannel carries the sports radio format heard on co-owned KFH (1240 AM) and its HD3 subchannel airs the national BetMGM Network along with some Westwood One Sports programming.

 Programming

 Weekdays on KNSS-AM-FM begin with Steve & Ted, a news and interview show featuring Steve McIntosh and Ted Woodward.
 The rest of the schedule is made up of nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Dana Loesch Show, The Sean Hannity Show, The Mark Levin Show, Armstrong & Getty and Coast to Coast AM with George Noory.

 Weekends feature shows on money, health, retirement, gardening, food and wine, some of which are paid brokered programming.
 Weekend syndicated shows include: Handel on The Law with Bill Handel, The Larry Kudlow Show, Our American Stories with Lee Habeeb and Sunday Nights with Bill Cunningham as well as repeats of weekday shows.
 Most hours begin with world and national news from Fox News Radio.
 During NFL football season, KNSS-AM-FM carry Kansas City Chiefs broadcasts.